myrjola/hitmap/src/home/index.md

 ---
-title: React Static Boilerplate
+title: Hitmap
 ---

-## Welcome!
+## Welcome to Hitmap!

 This is a single-page application powered by React and Material Design Lite (MDL).